Free-agent rankings: Top 10 players available in 2020

 from three this year.
 Additionally, he sets good screens and rolls

 6. DeMar DeRozan, San Antonio Spurs -- Player Option

 Individually, year two in San Antonio went much better for DeRozan even though the team missed the postseason.
 He got back to his normal self, dribbling to the nail or the baseline and letting it fly from the mid-range with great success.
 He took the initiative to go to the cup with a full head of steam and play-make for his teammates.
 His willingness to get others involved has really made him a complete offensive player.
 Earlier in the year, Chris Haynes of Yahoo Sports reported that DeRozan plans on declining his player option to become an unrestricted free agent.
-We’ll see whether his mind has shifted by the Oct.
-13 deadline (although the trigger date is subject to change).
+(UPDATE: DeRozan decided to opt in, returning to the Spurs).

 STATS: 14.4 PPG, 4.4 APG, 3.2 RPG, 0.8 SPG, 37.5% 3P